oasis-tcs/openc2-jadn/jadn-v2.0.md

 This is a unique identifier but not necessarily a resource locator.
 If Metadata is present in a Schema instance it must include the package field; all other fields are optional.

-* **version:** Incremental version of this package, a string that compares lexicographically higher than previous iterations.
-The package namespace uniquely identifies both the topic and published version of a package and is the only identifier used in type references.
+* **version:** Incremental revision of this package, a string that compares lexicographically higher than previous revisions.
+A package namespace uniquely identifies both the topic and published version of a package reference.
-The version field indicates the latest iteration of a package to be used when resolving type references, if more than one iteration is available.
+This field identifies the latest revision of a package when more than one revision is available.

+* **jadn_version:** Package namespace of the JADN metaschema used to validate this package.

 * **namespaces:** A set of associations between Namespace IDs (prefixes) and namespace IRIs.
 Types defined in this package may reference types from other packages using `PrefixedName` as defined in [[XML Namespaces](#xml-namespaces)].
-A blank prefix associated with a package namespace indicates that its types may be treated as if they were defined in this package.
-This requires the referenced package to have compatible metadata and non-conflicting type names.
+Associating a blank prefix with a package namespace indicates that its types are treated as if they were defined in this package.
+This requires the referenced package to have non-conflicting type names and compatible metadata including name formats and namespaces.

 * **roots:** List of top-level types defined in this package.
 This designates a single starting point or a catalog of library types defined in this package, and allows schema processing tools to flag unreferenced type definitions.

 * **config:** Configuration variables used to tailor schema processing within a package.
 Variables not configured in a package have an implementation-defined default value, with recommended defaults shown below.
-  * **Name Formats:** JADN syntax does not restrict the allowed name formats, but establishing naming conventions using different formats for TypeName and FieldName ([Section 4.1](#41-type-definition-structure)) can aid schema readability.
+  * **Name Formats:** JADN syntax does not restrict the allowed name formats, but establishing naming conventions using distinct formats for TypeName and FieldName ([Section 4.1](#41-type-definition-structure)) can aid schema readability.
 These variables define a package's naming conventions:
-    * **$Sys:** A "system" character used in software-generated TypeNames (default = '.')
+    * **$Sys:** A "system" character used in software-generated TypeNames.
+Default = '.'
-    * **$TypeName:** The regex used to validate TypeName (default = ^[A-Z][-.A-Za-z0-9]{0,63}$ begins with an upper-case character.)
+    * **$TypeName:** The regex used to validate TypeName.
+Default begins with an upper-case character:
+^[A-Z][-.A-Za-z0-9]{0,63}$
-    * **$FieldName:** The regex used to validate FieldName (default = ^[a-z][_A-Za-z0-9]{0,63}$ begins with a lower-case character.)
+    * **$FieldName:** The regex used to validate FieldName.
+Default begins with a lower-case character:
+^[a-z][_A-Za-z0-9]{0,63}$  \
+The JADN Metaschema overrides the default $FieldName pattern to allow config variables beginning with '$' and core type names beginning with a capital letter.
-    * **$NSID:** The regex used to validate an external type reference's namespace identifier (prefix string default = ^([A-Za-z][A-Za-z0-9]{0,7})?$).
-References to types defined in other packages (TypeRef in [Figure 4-2](#figure-4-2----jadn-schema-types)) include an NSID.
+    * **$NSID:** The regex used to validate an external type reference's prefix string.
+Default: ^([A-Za-z][A-Za-z0-9]{0,7})?$  \
+External type references (TypeRef in [Figure 4-2](#figure-4-2----jadn-schema-types)) are qualified names that include an NSID.

   * **Size Limits:** These variables define default maximum sizes for variable-sized Primitive and Compound types ([Section 4](#4-jadn-types)).